 If you’re reading this, you’re probably wondering how to apply to SCAN at INSA de Lyon, and this post is here to help you.
 First of all, what is SCAN?
 It’s the most awesome section of all times.
 Here, you’ll have all your courses dispensed in english; but don’t worry, even if it may fry your brain the first week, you’ll get used to it.
-The most difficult is to understand the engineering stuff anyway!
+The most difficult things to understand are the engineering stuff anyway!

 To join the SCAN section in first year :

-For French students, when you apply to INSA de Lyon on Admission Post Bac, you have the possibility to choose and rank options for the INSA group.
+For French students, when you apply to INSA de Lyon on Admission Post Bac(now Parcours Sup), you have the possibility to choose and rank options for the INSA group.
 Put SCAN as your one and only wish (you can rank other ones, but it makes your level of awesomeness drop).
 If you are accepted at INSA, you may receive a mail from Mr. Velex, head of SCAN section, telling you to send a motivation letter and informing you that he will call you along with Mrs. Wegeler to pass an interview of 10 minutes by phone in the begining of July.
 And as your english level is over 9000, you’re in!
-If you’re a foreigner, just email Siobhan Wegeler, she’ll tell you what to do.
+If you’re a foreigner, just email Siobhan, she’ll tell you what to do.

 As you may know, 25 first-year students are accepted in the SCAN section in the second year.
 Here is a short summary to let you know how to apply.

 All first-year students in the general first cycle may attend a meeting (2pm Thursday 10th April, amphi Vannier).
 This meeting will provide general information about studying in SCAN.
 First year students will have the opportunity to speak to SCAN students after the Easter holidays during a short presentation of the SCAN section which will be scheduled in 1st year English classes.

 To sign up, students should go to the CIPCnet site to register.
 (The registration process is normally active as of early May).